I'm a national correspondent for The New York Times based in Los Angeles. I write about life and news in California.

-Before joining The Times, I was a national political reporter and correspondent for The Washington Post.
+Before joining The Times, I was a political reporter and correspondent for The Washington Post.
 I covered Donald Trump's political rise during the 2016 presidential election and filed stories from more than 40 states.
 Afterwards, I spent some time writing about America's rural-urban divide.
 The photos on the homepage are from my travels across the country and abroad.

 I grew up in Anchorage, AK, and was born in California's Central Valley.
 I graduated from Harvard College, where I studied "Modern American Thought and Culture" in the Social Studies program.